-- 32. The Mayor or Deputy Mayor and Administration will approve the cheque run or "online payable batch", which will then be provided to Town Council as an "Information Item." - 33.
-The approval of the Chief Administrative Officer, or designate, will be required for any purchases over \$25,000.00 for items included in the annual budget or through a motion of Council. - 34.
-The approval of the Chief Administrative Officer, or designate, will be required for any sole-source or single-source purchases over \$2,500.00. - 35.
-Department Directors are authorized to approve for all single purchases under \$25,000.00 for items included in the annual budget. - 36.
+- 32. The approval of the Chief Administrative Officer, or designate, will be required for any purchases over \$25,000.00 for items included in the annual budget or through a motion of Council. - 33.
+The approval of the Chief Administrative Officer, or designate, will be required for any sole-source or single-source purchases over \$2,500.00. - 34.
+Department Directors are authorized to approve for all single purchases under \$25,000.00 for items included in the annual budget. - 35.
 Project/Construction Manager appointed by the Chief Administrative Officer is authorized to approve purchases up to \$25,000 for items included in the approved budget amount or approved contract or tender amount.
+See Schedule "B" Expenditure Officer Designation. - 36.
+Positions as appointed by the Chief Administrative Officer and Directors are authorized to commit the Town to single purchases for items included in the budget up to a maximum of \$10,000.00.
 See Schedule "B" Expenditure Officer Designation. - 37.
-Positions as appointed by the Chief Administrative Officer and Directors are authorized to commit the Town to single purchases for items included in the budget up to a maximum of \$10,000.00.
-See Schedule "B" Expenditure Officer Designation. - 38.
-The Controller is authorized to approve reoccurring, routine expenditures for payroll remittances, utility services, and requisition payments. - 39.
+The Controller is authorized to approve reoccurring, routine expenditures for payroll remittances, utility services, and requisition payments. - 38.
 Council must award all tenders where the value exceeds \$100,000.00, including multi-year tenders where the total value over the term exceeds \$100,000.00.